Ilyas355/Arsenal-Fan-Page/README.md

 **Navigation Links**

 Testing was performed to ensure all navigation links on the respective pages, navigated to the correct pages as per design.
 This was done by clicking on the navigation links on each page.
+The links were also tested to check whether they change color to a shade of red when hovered.
+This was done by hovering over each link.

 | Navigation Link | Page to Load    |
 | --------------- | --------------- |